Draquila – L'Italia che trema: Political reaction

 The Italian culture minister Sandro Bondi boycotted the Cannes Film Festival because of the selection of Draquila, describing it as propaganda.

-Sandro Bondi comment came well before the film was publicly shown: he responded to criticism about he not knowing the movie stating that he saw the film in a private screening, but ultimately admitted not having seen it at all.
+Sandro Bondi's comment came well before the film was publicly shown.
+He later responded to criticism about him stating he had seen the film in a private screening by ultimately admitting to not having seen it at all.